awsdocs/aws-security-hub-user-guide/doc_source/securityhub-data-retention.md

 After 90 days, the account is either terminated or reactivated\.
 When the account is reactivated, its Security Hub permissions are restored\.
 If the member account status is **Account Suspended**, the administrator account must enable the account manually\.

-## Account is terminated<a name="securityhub-effects-account-deletion"></a>
+## Account is closed<a name="securityhub-effects-account-deletion"></a>

-When an AWS account is terminated, all Security Hub data for that account is deleted after 90 days\.
+When an AWS account is closed, Security Hub responds to the closure as follows\.

-The data cannot be retrieved after it is deleted\.
+ AWS retains the policy data for the account for 90 days from the effective date of the administrator account closure\.
+At the end of the 90 day period, AWS permanently deletes all policy data for the account\.

-To retain findings for more than 90 days, you can archive them\.
-You can also use a custom action with an EventBridge rule to store findings in an Amazon S3 bucket\.
++  To retain findings for more than 90 days, you can archive the policies\.
+You can also use a custom action with an EventBridge rule to store the findings in an S3 bucket\.
++  As long as AWS retains the policy data, when you reopen the closed account, AWS reassigns the account as the service administrator and recovers the service policy data for the account\.
++  For more information, see [Closing an account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html)\.

+**Important**
+ For customers in the AWS GovCloud \(US\) Regions:
+ Before closing your account, back up and then delete your policy data and other account resources\.
+You will no longer have access to them after you close the account\.